The OCV/RLWI vessel Island Contructor of the SX121 design from Ulstein.

 Managing director at Island Offshore, Håvard Ulstein.

-Ulstein Group developed a modern interior profile with both innovative functional and design solutions for this vessel.
-The ship also had the IP-based ULSTEIN COM® system installed, which includes a TV-based portal for a number of services such as television, radio, information from other vessels and from the office ashore, safety information and visuals from surveillance cameras.
+Ulstein Group developed a modern interior profile with innovative functional and design solutions for this vessel.
+The ship also had the IP-based ULSTEIN COM® system installed, which includes a TV-based portal for various services, such as television, radio, information from other vessels and the office ashore, safety information, and visuals from surveillance cameras.

 The X-BOW vessel was three times larger than any X-BOW vessel built previously, and the large wheelhouse, measuring 380 square metres, was built at Ulstein Verft's division at Vanylven.

-In addition to tasks such as light well intervention (LWI), subsea construction, equipment installation and inspection, maintenance and repair (IMR), the ship is equipped with a heave-compensated tower for module handling and is able to conduct ROV operations.
+In addition to tasks such as light well intervention (LWI), subsea construction, equipment installation and inspection, maintenance and repair (IMR), the ship is equipped with a heave-compensated tower for module handling and can conduct ROV operations.

 "We are very satisfied, the ship works great.
 The X-BOW® provides larger, spacier areas.
 Many judges the ship as the finest they have ever been on board, and those who are new just shake their heads over how nice it is here.
 Both the furnishings and the possibilities this spacious ship offers contributes to comfort and the good atmosphere on board."